 Masters of Education (M.Ed.)

-Teacher candidates in any of our credential programs (ESC, MST, SST) may also pursue a Masters of Education in Teaching (M.Ed.) degree.
+Teacher candidates in all of our credential programs (ESC, MST, SST) will also pursue a Masters of Education in Teaching (M.Ed.) degree.

-The M.Ed. is only and always an addition to the teaching credential, and can only be pursued if also pursuing a California teaching credential in the TEP.
+The M.Ed. is not a stand-alone degree, and can only be pursued alongside a California teaching credential in TEP.
 Furthermore, successful completion of all state and institutional requirements for a credential is a prerequisite for granting the M.Ed. in Teaching degree.
-You can earn a teaching credential and develop into a great teacher without earning the M.Ed. in Teaching degree.
+This includes all fieldwork/student teaching.

 Questions?